M268816/power-repo/notes/PowerApp Coding Conventions.md

 what part of the code is built it PowerFX and what is our written scripting.

 I will explore some syntax for these conventions later on.

+## Versioning

+The default PowerApp updater is lost to many users.
+The apps unfortunately do not automatically update for users when the app is opened.
+Instead, it prompts the user with a very small banner at the top of the app to refresh the app to update to a new version.
+Because the update banner can be missed so easily, users seem to miss updates consistently.

+This has prompted me to include a version control system that uses an external database to check the current version of an app to the stored version manually.

+I plan to use a simple [semver](https://semver.org/) system.

 ## Databases or data sources